GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 And reliability is the result of good testing, quality feedback loops, metrics, and software design patterns.

-To give a sense of how important I think Reliability is, we spent most of the last eight years nailing just this part.
+To give a sense of how important I think reliability is, we spent most of the last eight years nailing just this part.
-First understanding the system deeply—learning from bug reports where the weak points were and fixing them, bootstrapping comprehensive tests, understanding the performance needs of sites and limitations of Chromium's performance.
+First, we built a deep knowledge of the system—learning from bug reports where the weak points were and fixing them, bootstrapping comprehensive tests, and understanding the performance needs of sites and limitations of Chromium's performance.
-Then carefully designing and rolling out key design patterns and data structures.
+Then we carefully and incrementally designed and rolled out key design patterns and data structures.
-Only then have we been ready to add truly next-generation primitives for responsive design, scalability and customization of rendering.
+Only then were we ready to add truly next-generation primitives for responsive design, scalability and customization of rendering.